buaa-hipo/ShengBTE-Multiplatform/README.md

 ## This work provides an optimized ShengBTE for NVIDIA GPU and Intel KNL
-We have ported the three phonon process to the GPU for acceleration (source code listed in Src-gpu）.
+We identify the performance bottlenecks of ShengBTE and propose corresponding optimizations such as loop-carried dependency elimination, hotspot function acceleration on GPU and performance tuning on thread block (source code listed in Src-gpu).
+The experiment results show that the proposed optimizations signifi- cantly improve the performance of ShengBTE, which achieves an average speedup of 9.06× and 13.74× on discrete temperature simu- lation and continuous temperature simulation respectively without losing accuracy.
 We have also carried out vectorization optimization and multithreading optimization on Intel KNL (source code listed in Src-knl), which can get a good running speed with a small number of processes.
 A smaller number of processes means ShengBTE no longer requires a lot of memory.

 For details, please refer to:

 [1] Wei, Yi, Xin You, Hailong Yang, Zhongzhi Luan, and Depei Qian.
 "Towards GPU Acceleration of Phonon Computation with ShengBTE."
 In Proceedings of the International Conference on High Performance Computing in Asia-Pacific Region, pp. 32-42.
 2020.

-# How to build
+## How to build

-# How to run
+## How to run

 # `ShengBTE`: a solver for the Boltzmann transport equation for phonons